LoamNet/net.loam.bubbles/README.md

 - Using a custom data format.
 None of the data structures I used would have been a problem in JSON, and I uncovered a number of serialization bugs that wouldn't have existed if I'd used even the existing unity JSON solution.

+- Event solution was pretty lacking.
+It was a file full of System.Action entries, which isn't necessarily the worst, but it had to be directly referenced and in practice it was a huge pain the moment multiple scenes were involved.
+In the future, a propre cross-scene event or message system would be better.

 - Wrapping Vector2 in a custom DataPoint class.
 I'd guess the intent was to give more space for debugging and to encourage splitting visuals and data - but in practice I couldn't take advantage of it, the decision didn't really help enforce separation, and it was an unnecessary pain when going between types.

 - A focus on struct data types when not needed.
 In cases where data only lasts a bit and there's no harm in having a reference, it's really just a perf hit in unity.
 And when there's a list or array in the struct?
 That's just asking for headaches.
 I'm surprised this wasn't a bigger issue.